deeppavlov/DeepPavlov/docs/features/models/superglue.rst

 Task definition
 ---------------
-`Russian SuperGlue <https://russiansuperglue.com/>`__ is a benchmark that contains a set of tasks in Russian developed for evaluation if the model's general language understanding.
+`Russian SuperGlue <https://russiansuperglue.com/>`__ is a benchmark that contains a set of tasks in Russian developed for evaluating general language understanding.

 There are 9 tasks in the Russian SuperGlue set:

-`DaNetQA (Yes/no Question Answering Dataset for the Russian)` is a binary classification task of question answering, in which the model is asked to answer a yes/no question based on a given context fragment.
+`DaNetQA (Yes/no Question Answering Dataset for Russian)` is a binary classification task of question answering, in which the model is asked to answer a yes/no question based on a given context fragment.

 `PARus (Choice of Plausible Alternatives for Russian language)` is a causal reasoning task.
 The model is asked to choose the most plausible alternative that has causal relation with the given premise.